Policy: Open Access

-University repositories will contain documents that will be made available via open access and documents that will not be available to the public.
+University repositories will contain research outputs that are made available via open access as well as research outputs that will not be immediately available to the public.

 This Policy applies across the University.

-Author accepted version means the final, peer reviewed, corrected version of the paper sent by the author(s) for publication.
+Author accepted manuscript (AAM) or post-print version means the final, peer reviewed, corrected version of the paper sent by the author(s) for publication.

 Education materials means all materials produced by staff in the course of, or for use in, teaching at the University that are intended to be made available to all students in a course (for example, lecture notes and material, syllabi, handouts, study guides, course software and assessment materials), and that are not private or confidential.
 Education materials could include de-identified student exemplar assessment submissions (that have the student’s approval to be shared).
 Creative Commons licence may apply to some or all of these materials.

 Open access means that materials are freely and permanently available in a digital format, according to principles broadly supported by the academic community for the promotion of knowledge.

 Open Research is the name of the ANU open access repository.

 Preprint is a draft of a publication which has not yet been peer reviewed for formal publication